The pre-registration is now closed. You can still register for the event onsite.

 The Choose Your Adventure Series is meant to be fun, social, friendly for beginners, yet interesting for seasoned veterans.
 Who will visit the most “skeleton bone” checkpoints within the time limit?
 Who will run the fastest?

 This format is great for beginners!
 With many checkpoints along trails and open areas, you’ll be sure to visit a lot!
 And if there’s one that’s hard to find, don’t worry, you can skip it and keep going.
 For the advanced navigators, the races will be a challenging exercise in figuring out the most efficient and optimal route to try to get them all.

 Course designer(s): Patrick Nuss

-Like most Choose Your Adventure events, there are 24 checkpoints to find in the park, split in half so that 12 are on Map 1 and 12 are on Map 2.
-You have 75 minutes, and you can start anytime between 10:15am and 12:15pm.
+Like most Choose Your Adventure events, there are 24 checkpoints to find in the park, split in half so that 12 are on Map #1 and 12 are on Map #2.
+You have 75 minutes, starting at 2:15pm!